-per annum

-Operation Energy Saving Initiatives (MWh)

-Kenya Improved fuelwood management and site

-suitability at all tea factories 3,534

-Kenya Installing new more energy efficient irrigation pumps 150

-UK Installation of fast close doors at cold stores,

-reducing the amount of ambient air flow 146

-Kenya Installation of variable flow controllers

-on irrigation pumps 100

-Kenya Variable speed drives fitted to air inlet fans at 100

-two of its tea factories 100
+1 Expected Saving per annum Operation Energy Saving Initiatives (MWh) Kenya Improved fuelwood management and site suitability at all tea factories 3,534 Kenya Installing new more energy efficient irrigation pumps 150 UK Installation of fast close doors at cold stores, reducing the amount of ambier nt air flow 146 Kenya Installation of variable flow controllers on irrigation pumps 100 Kenya Variable speed drives fitted to air inlet fans at two of its tea factories 100

-2021 key examples were:
+2021 Key examples were:

-Expected Saving

-per annum

-Operation Energy Saving Initiatives (MWh)

-Kenya Installation of a heat exchanger to recycle hot air from

-• the boiler chimney, preheating the air entering driers at

-one of its tea factories 680

-UK Installation of fast close doors at cold stores, reducing the

-amount of ambient air flow 600

-Kenya Variable speed drives fitted to air inlet fans on tea driers at

-four of its tea factories 249

-India Upgrading steam traps at one tea estate, reducing steam 222

-losses, and increasing efficiency 230
+2021 Ney chain pies were.
+Expected Saving per annum Operation Energy Saving Initiatives (MWh) Kenya Installation of a heat exchanger to recycle hot air from the boiler chimney, preheating the air entering driers at one of its tea factories 680 UK Installation of fast close doors at cold stores, reducing the amount of ambient air flow 600 Kenya Variable speed drives fitted to air inlet fans on tea driers at four of its tea factories 249 India Upgrading steam traps at one tea estate, reducing steam losses, and increasing efficiency 230 installation of hydro turbines in India.
+In the UK a number of our sites are on green tariff electricity contracts.
+The Group's operations have also assessed potential energy efficiency initiatives that can be implemented over the next five years to provide significant savings.
+We set out examples of the key initiatives below: